kief/infrastructure-as-code.com/_patterns/stack-replication/index.md

   <img src="images/singleton-stack.png" alt="A singleton stack has a separate copy of the source code project for each instance"/>
   <figcaption>Figure 2.
 A singleton stack has a separate copy of the source code project for each instance.</figcaption>
 </figure>

+Note that the [wrapper stack pattern](/patterns/stack-configuration/wrapper-stack.html) is essentially implemented like a singleton stack.
+However, this isn't considered to be an antipattern because each instance project contains only configuration parameters, not infrastructure definition code.

 ## [Many-headed stack antipattern](many-headed-stack.html)